Olympic Stadium (Wrocław)

 The Olympic Stadium (Stadion Olimpijski) is a multi-purpose stadium in Wrocław, Poland.
 It is the home stadium of speedway team Sparta Wrocław and American football team Panthers Wrocław.

 The stadium has a capacity now of 11,000 people and was supposed to be one of the main pitches on UEFA Euro 2012.
 The newly constructed Stadion Miejski was used for that event instead.

 History

-Exterior of the original Schlesierkampfbahn ('Silesian Arena'), renamed Hermann-Göring-Stadion in 1937.
+Interior of the original Schlesierkampfbahn ('Silesian Arena'), renamed Hermann-Göring-Stadion in 1937.